JQChong/jet-lag/docs/hiding/the_hider_deck/curses.md

 You cannot begin fulfilling the casting cost of this curse if you would be otherwise unable to play a curse; once the cost is fulfilled, this cast must be cast immediately.
 "Found in nature," in this context, does not necessarily mean found in a natural space or untouched by humans; it simply means that you must find the rocks yourself, and cannot buy them.

-### Curse of the Lie Detector

-You must answer all photo questions truthfully, and photo questions do not count into the three questions.
-Moreover, once three non-photo questions have been asked, seekers will make their guess as soon as possible, and you have to tell seekers truthfully whether their guess is correct.
-If you did lie, you do not have to disclose which question you have lied.

 ### Curse of the Distant Cuisine

 The restaurants used in this curse must explicit reference a single country or region within a single country within either their name or some other public-facing material such as a menu.
 If a restaurant associates itself with multiple countries, or a region larger than a single country (such as an "Asian" restaurant), it cannot be used for this curse.
 Distance from a given country is measured from your exact location to the nearest point in that country.